andy6757345/SE-project/README.md

 It includes both server-side and client-side code, with automated tests to verify critical functionality.
 '''
 # Directory Structure

-food-delivery/
+Please veiw directory Structure in code for proper understanding food-delivery/
 ├── node_modules/          # Installed dependencies
 ├── public/                # Static files for the frontend